-The kSA MOS UltraScan and kSA MOS ThermalScan systems are ex situ, flexible, high-resolution scanning curvature, bow, and tilt-measurement systems.
+The kSA MOS UltraScan and kSA MOS ThermalScan systems are ex situ, flexible, high-resolution scanning wafer curvature, bow, and tilt-measurement systems.

-The kSA MOS UltraScan and kSA MOS ThermalScan systems are flexible, high-resolution scanning curvature, bow, and tilt-measurement systems.
+The kSA MOS UltraScan and kSA MOS ThermalScan systems are flexible, high-resolution scanning wafer curvature, bow, and tilt-measurement systems.
 Based on proven and patented kSA MOS technology, the kSA MOS UltraScan uses a laser array to map the two-dimensional curvature, wafer bow, and stress of semiconductor wafers, optical mirrors, glass, lenses – practically any polished surface.
 For room temperature measurements, explore the kSA MOS UltraScan.
 If you want to know how your wafer changes with temperature, explore the kSA MOS ThermalScan.

 Laser Array Technique

 The kSA Multi-beam Optical Sensor, or kSA MOS, technology is based on a patented approach which uses a single laser to generate a two-dimensional laser array.
-This laser spot array is then reflected off the sample surface into a high-resolution CCD detector.
-Changes in the reflected laser array spot spacing at each point on the sample are used to determine the localized sample curvature in both the X and Y direction.
+This laser spot array is then reflected off the sample surface into a high-resolution camera.
+Changes in the reflected laser array spot spacing at each point on the sample are used to determine the localized wafer curvature in both the X and Y direction.
 In this way, the system directly measures the curvature and stress in two dimensions simultaneously.
 This is something that single or dual beam curvature and stress tools simply

 Simultaneous Array Detection

 Simultaneous detection of the laser array also makes the measurement inherently less sensitive to sample vibration compared with systems that rely on scanning the laser spot on the surface of the sample to measure the local curvature.
-This leads to kSA MOS’s increased curvature resolution capability.
+This leads to kSA MOS’s increased wafer curvature resolution capability.
 Since all the laser spots move together at the same frequency, movement or tilt is not incorrectly detected as a change in sample curvature.
-Through the use of sophisticated image processing and data analysis algorithms, the kSA MOS UltraScan can easily detect micron-sized changes in spot position due to curvature changes, which translates to the highest curvature/stress resolution metrology tool available.
+Through the use of sophisticated image processing and data analysis algorithms, the kSA MOS UltraScan can easily detect micron-sized changes in spot position due to curvature changes, which translates to the highest wafer curvature/stress resolution metrology tool available.

-not be lost, which is typically a problem in linear scanning systems with rotation stages.
+kSA MOS UltraScan is equipped with XY scanning over a 300mm x 300mm area.
+This provides the advantage of uniform spatial data resolution over the entire sample (wafer, mirror, or other reflective surface).
+At large diameters spatial resolution will not be lost, which is typically a problem in linear scanning systems with rotation stages.
 It also provides easy measurement set up for rectangular samples or for mapping limited areas of a sample.

-To generate a thin-film stress map of a sample, the local curvature of the sample must be determined both pre- and post-deposition.
+To generate a thin-film stress map of a wafer, the local curvature of the wafer must be determined both pre- and post-deposition.
 The point-by-point thin-film stress is determined based on the change in the point-by-point curvature from the pre- and post-process curvature maps, as well as the substrate thickness, the biaxial modulus of the substrate and the film thickness.
-The changes in stress of a thin film after processing may also be determined from the curvature maps measured after the subsequent processing steps.
+The changes in stress of a thin film after processing may also be determined from the wafer curvature maps measured after the subsequent processing steps.